jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 Before getting into any solutions, or celebrating any wins, we need to talk about why this work is being done at all.
 As you can see in my previous development updates, jank is fast.
 It can beat Clojure in each benchmark I've published so far.
-However, some parts of jank's runtime are still very slow and, unfortunately, the problem is systemic.
+However, some parts of jank's runtime are still quite slow and, unfortunately, the problem is systemic.

 Generally speaking, the problem can be boiled down to this: the JVM is